dwave-training/choosing-boxes/README.md

 *For students in class submitting to our autograder:*

-Please index boxes 17, 21, and 19, using 0, 1, and 2, respectively, in your Q
+Please index boxes 17, 21, and 19, using the string names 'box_17', 'box_19',
-dictionary.
-For example, if the coefficient on the linear term for Box 17 is 5, your program will assign `Q[(0,0)]=5`.
+and 'box_21', respectively, in your BQM.
+For example, if the coefficient on the linear term for Box 17 is 5, your program might set `bqm.set_linear('box_17') = 5`.

 ## Instructions

 To write your program, please complete the following in `choosing_boxes.py`:

 - Add your token to the ``get_token`` function.
-- Fill in the entries in your QUBO dictionary in the ``get_qubo`` function, and set the Lagrange parameter.
+- Build your BQM in the ``get_bqm`` function, and set the Lagrange parameter.
 - Find a good value ``numruns`` in the ``run_on_qpu`` function
 - Complete the main function (bottom of the file) by defining a sampler, running your problem on that sampler, and looking at the results.
 "Looking